-Regarding the single McGovern says, “I was first inspired to write ‘The Devil Below Me’ as a response to change in my life.
+Regarding the singles, he said “I was first inspired to write ‘The Devil Below Me’ as a response to change in my life.
 The song itself is a tale of past conflicts and a study of myself.
 It is very personal to me, it reflects on my family tree and past mistakes.
 I wanted to create something that represented the contrast in people’s lives, something people could relate to on a deeper level.
-The recording process was very special for me, I had the honour of recording at Retreat Studios where Nick Cave recently recorded a large portion of ‘Skeleton Tree’.”
+The recording process was very special for me.”